software-students-spring2025/3-python-package-jeff-bezos/README.md

 ### **Building**
 We automatically upload our package to PyPi using twine.\
 Before merging anything, ensure your contributions pass the unit tests

+Important: PyPI will not let you upload a duplicate version, make sure to increment your version in your pyproject.toml file before pushing any changes.
+(Ex: 0.1.6 -> 0.1.7)
 ```sh
 pytest procrastinator.py
 ```